Helmholtz Pioneer Campus

-The Helmholtz Pioneer Campus (HPC) is an innovation campus with a startup culture at the Helmholtz Zentrum München.
+The Helmholtz Pioneer Campus (HPC) is an innovation campus with a start-up culture, founded and funded by the Helmholtz Zentrum München.
 HPC stands for the smart fusion of biomedical sciences, engineering and digitization in a research environment that has no parallel in Europe.

 What we offer

 The Translational Genetics group headed by Dr Na Cai at the HPC forms part of an extensive network of researchers working on quantitative genetics, single cell genomics, and genetic epidemiology.
 We offer a dynamic working environment, advanced training in quantitative genetics and computational biology, and the opportunity to perform inter-disciplinary research with local groups with cutting edge expertise on imaging, single-cell technologies, and animal model systems.

 The position is initially limited to two years with the option of extension, with the expected start date of 1 March 2020.
 Remuneration and benefits are in accordance with the collective agreement for the public sector (TV EntgO Bund).
 The Helmholtz Zentrum München embraces diversity and is an equal opportunity employer and certified holder of the Total E-Quality Award.
 Applications from women and qualified individuals with physical disabilities are highly encouraged.
 We offer a family-friendly environment, flexible working hours, a child care facility on Campus and dual career opportunities.
 Munich is a city with a vibrant cultural and social life, consistently selected to be in the top 5 global cities to live in.